Skip to main content Scroll Top

 zambian carnivore programme lion collaring rt zcp

-The Chyulu Hills REDD+ Project protects 410,000 hectares of forest in southern Kenya, a critical landscape linking together two of Kenya’s most important wildlife and wilderness areas.
+The Chyulu Hills REDD+ Project protects 410,000 hectares of forest in southern Kenya, a critical landscape linking together two of Kenya’s most important wildlife and wilderness areas, while supporting the livelihoods and well-being of local communities.

 The Mai Ndombe REDD+ Project helps protect over 250,000 hectares of rainforest in the western DRC from commercial logging – the forest is home to chimpanzees, bonobos and forest elephants, and includes some of the most important wetlands in the world.
 It is also home to over 50,000 people.

-Our commitment to responsible tourism in Africa does not absolve our environmental efforts at home in the UK.
-We have an in-house green travel policy for our staff, in the office we use low energy light bulbs and our electricity supply is derived 100% from green/renewable resources through our supplier, Ecotricity.
-We also have recycling schemes in place and our milk is supplied in glass bottles to avoid single use plastic.
-Our stationery is from managed resources and we print only as much of our general information as required and do so double-sided or on single sided waste paper too.
+Our commitment to responsible tourism and investing in conservation and community projects in Africa does not absolve our environmental efforts at home in the UK.
+Here in our Suffolk office our electricity supply is derived 100% from green/renewable resources through our supplier, Ecotricity.
+Our website is hosted by a company who also uses 100% renewable energy supplies and uses power efficient server units.
 Some staff members have even purchased their bikes from Re-Cycle who donate unwanted bikes rural communities in West Africa.
 Based near our office in Suffolk, Re-Cycle also hold a monthly sale for the small number of bikes that are not suitable for the African landscape.
 We are members of The Association of Independent Tour Operators (AITO) who actively promote sustainable tourism practices.